ChrstphrHll/npc_gen/students/Puorlaas Anklos.md

 ### Description
 - Tiefling Wizard from Beleriand
 - 2nd year Protection student in Jettenia
-- short straight black hair that's braided, Red eyes, and Sea Green skin
+- long curly brunette hair that's plain, Red eyes, and Sea Green skin
 - Is Popular and Reactive, and has Freedom as their ideal

 ### Organizations